dwarvesf/brainery/earn/_index.md

 ---
 tags:
   - dwarves
   - work
 title: Dwarves Earn
 date: 2023-10-19
 description: null
 authors:
   - monotykamary
 menu: main
 toc: null
 notice: null
 type: null
-show_frontmatter: null
+show_frontmatter: false
 ---

-## Earn and Bounty Program
+## Dwarves Community Bounty

-Our earn and bounty program for all of the open-source work we do at Dwarves Foundation.
-A good portion of the earns and bounties help to improve quality-of-life for our community, creating bots and extensions for our messaging apps, and more serious work such as aggregating data from blockchains.
+Dwarves bounty program is the way for both peeps and community can contribute to our day to day activities, including building internal tools, new tech r&d or knowledge sharing.

+**→ Apply for research team:** open ticket in [our Discord](https://discord.com/invite/dwarvesv) **→ To contribute**: open ticket in [our Discord](https://discord.com/invite/dwarvesv) and give @hnh a ping

 | title                                                                | bounty  | status |
 | -------------------------------------------------------------------- | ------- | ------ |